 What is the problem?

 The oppressed and oppressor have different ways of understanding the world and themselves.
 These beliefs govern how they behave.
 This understanding, according to Freire, is rooted in the way we have been educated.

 The oppressor has learnt that their worth comes from what they own.
 As a result, they act to possess and dominate.
 This appetite reduces all life; frogs, daffodils, sunshine and probably you, to objects that exist for their exploitation.

 And the more the oppressors control the oppressed, the more they change them into apparently inanimate ‘things’.

 The oppressor is aggressive but does not like direct confrontation, so they design elaborate, discreet methods to keep the oppressed under their control.
 The oppressors teach the oppressed their world is fixed: they must passively accept and adapt to it.
 This is learnt from a young age through educational institutions.

-The oppressor selects the information they want the oppressed to learn, and deposits it into the students mind.
+The oppressor chooses information for the oppressed to learn.
 This method of teaching Freire calls “banking”.
 Information like money in a bank, is deposited into your mind.
-You brain becomes a passive vessel of distorted views of their world.
+Your brain becomes a passive vessel of distorted views of their world.

 There is hope with our pal Freire.
 There is a different method of teaching, that can provide a source of liberation from the oppressor.
 It is when education is used to awaken the critical awareness within us.
 This happens when the teacher views the student as an equal, allowing the student to discuss ideas with them, and learn together.